-(a) The Texas HIV medication program is established in the

-department.

-The program shall assist districts, local hospital health departments, public or hospitals nonprofit clinics, nonprofit community organizations. and HIV-infected individuals in the purchase of medications approved by the board that have been shown to effective in reducina hospitalizations due to HIVrelated conditions.
+- (a) The Texas HIV medication program is established in the department. - (b) The program shall assist hospital districts, local health departments, public or nonprofit hospitals and clinics, nonprofit community organizations. and HIV-infected individuals in the purchase of medications approved by the board that have been shown to be effective in reducing hospitalizations due to HIV-related conditions.